 Protect your kidney with a medical bracelet

 Paramedics and doctors need to know that you only have one kidney as a donor.
 If you're a recipient, they need to know that you're on anti-rejection meds which may affect your emergency treatment.
-And don't forget to add any other medical condition you may have.
+And don't forget to add all medical conditions.